-This article focuses on describing the effective components of a modern cybersecurity management program which should be evaluated and discussed with senior management, the audit committee, and the board of directors.
+This article focuses on describing the effective components of a sustainable cybersecurity management program which should be evaluated and discussed with senior management, the audit committee and the board of directors.
 We consider five main components when working with companies to improve cybersecurity effectiveness.
 Within your own organization, it is important to think about your level of maturity and preparedness with regard to these components.

 1) Data classification